michael-barlow3/tmp_CM/README.md

   - Body - More detailed description of the commit which can be multiple paragraphs and include standard markdown (if the commit is small enough the body may not be needed as the subject should be informative enough)
   - Closing - Additional useful meta-data (JIRA ticket numbers, additional reference links, additional developers information)
 - Specify the type of commit using a Standard Terminology for the subject line
+- First word should be the commit #

 | First Word | Meaning                                              |